mshyam83/Boggle/README.md

 $ rails test
 ```

-## Refrences
+## References

-Following are the refrences used while developing this game:
+Following are the references used while developing this game:

 ```
 https://en.wikipedia.org/wiki/Boggle